petetak/hugogiraudel.github.com/collections/article/2013-11-06-how-i-learnt-to-like-bootstrap.md

 title: "How I learnt to like Bootstrap"
 ---

-A couple of days ago, I saw a <a href="">[fellow French developer say how much he hates (Twitter) Bootstrap](https://twitter.com/Gandoulfe/status/392640481634422785)</a> for websites on Twitter.
+A couple of days ago, I saw a [fellow French developer say how much he hates (Twitter) Bootstrap](https://twitter.com/Gandoulfe/status/392640481634422785) for websites on Twitter.
 And I saw a couple of fellow French developers agree with him.

 ![Twitter Bootstrap 3](/images/how-i-learnt-to-like-bootstrap__bootstrap.jpg)